mikolajkozlowskiii/bucketSort/README.md

 O(n) - n because the max and min values in the while petla of method one must be determined, and again n because all elements must be assigned to buckets.
 Phase two takes O(n+N) - N because you have to go through all buckets in the outer loop and n because you have to go through the entire list in the inner loop, and it will will execute as many times as there are elements.
-This gives us a computational complexity of O(n+N)
+This gives us a computational complexity of O(n+N).

 ## My implementation
 My implementation was created solely for sorting Film type objects and not to create an API.